 As the Chief Marketing Officer, Mr. Harger directs the Company's marketing and sales strategies to optimize the growth of the Company, increase revenue and achieve the profit goals of the Company.
-Mr. Harger effectively leads the Company's marketing team in its efforts to expand Clean Energy's presence in major market segments, such as refuse and trucking, and provides guidance with respect to increasing the number of the Company's natural gas stations and national accounts.
-In 2009, the Company surpassed the 100 million gallon mark for the volume of compressed natural gas and liquefied natural gas delivered.
+Mr. Harger effectively leads the Company's marketing team in its efforts to expand Clean Energy's presence with national accounts and in major market segments, such as airports, refuse, transit and trucking, and provides guidance with respect to increasing the number of the Company's natural gas stations.
+In 2009, the Company surpassed the 100 million gasoline gallon equivalent mark for the volume of compressed natural gas and liquefied natural gas delivered.